computoms/graph-ssg/README.md

 ## Example

 You can find an example under the `example` sub-folder of the source directory.
-Running `python build.py -f "./example/settings.json"` will generate the pages into the `./example/output/` directory.
+Running `python -m graphsitegen -f "../example/settings.json"` from the `src` folder will generate the pages into the `./example/output/` directory.